decoder-it/KrbRelayEx-RPC/README.md

 - Relay Kerberos AP-REQ tickets to access SMB shares or HTTP ADCS endpoints.
 - Interactive or background **multithreaded SMB consoles** for managing multiple connections, enabling file manipulation and the creation/startup of services.
-- **Multithreaded port forwarding** to forward additional trafficfrom clients to original destination such as RDP, HTTP(S), RPC Mapper, WinRM,...
+- **Multithreaded port forwarding** to forward additional traffic from clients to original destination such as RDP, HTTP(S), RPC Mapper, WinRM,...
 - Transparent relaying process for **seamless user access**.
 - Cross-platform compatibility with Windows and GNU/Linux via .NET 8.0 SDK.